 Upon completion of this workshop, participants will:

-NIH Presenters: Scott Cooper, Mary Fran Deutsch, Ann Hammersla, Kristina Khan, Carolyn Mosby, John Salzman (All presenters are from the NIH Division of Extramural Inventions & Technology Resources)
+NIH Presenters: Scott Cooper, Mary Fran Deutsch, Ann Hammersla, Carolyn Mosby, John Salzman, and Kristina Stagnitto (All presenters are from the NIH Division of Extramural Inventions & Technology Resources)